barathvelmu/barathvelmu.github.io/README.md

 ## What is the goal of this project?
 I wanted to create an "electronic resume" for others to get to know me!
 I want my design and code to speak for me.
 In addition, this application adopts both a Single Page Application and mobile responsive design.
 Both concepts were new to me and I am happy I got to learn and experience them :)

+## License
+This project will not be offering any license.
+That is, "...nobody else can copy, distribute, or modify [my] work without being at risk of take-downs, shake-downs, or litigation."
+For more information, please visit https://choosealicense.com/no-permission/.

 ## To-do:

 1) Finsih Projects/Portfolio section